 The following criteria must be met for the volunteer to receive a Volunteer Recognition Certificate.
 Organizations may not nominate themselves.
 Nominations must come from the organization for which service was performed.
 All submissions must be accompanied by a narrative statement that describes the nominee’s community service activities and demonstrates how those activities address the community’s serious social problems.
 Narratives should no longer than 250 words.
-Volunteers with identical narratives will not be issued certificates.
+Volunteers with identical, generic narratives will not be issued certificates.
 Please write unique narratives for each volunteer (For questions related to this, please contact Katie Barlow).
 One time or short-term volunteers (unless otherwise noted) are not eligible.

 Achievement – The nomination must reflect the actual accomplishments achieved through voluntary service.

 Community Needs – The voluntary community service must address unmet human, educational, environmental or public safety needs.

 Ongoing Involvement – The voluntary community service must be ongoing rather than a one-time activity, with the exception of outstanding service for short-term crisis situations.

 - Service must be performed in Utah

 - Must be a volunteer in the organization of the nominator